campswim/dashboard-demo/README.md

   [ ] As a user, I'd like:
     [x] to be able to sort each column of each section in ascending or descending order;
-    [ ] to be able to sort each column by specified criteria;
+    [ ] to be able to filter each column by specified criteria;
     [ ] to be able to toggle between dark and light themes;
     [ ] there to be caching of data that is rarely updated, so that each page loads as quickly as possible;
     [ ] the app to use the secure HTTPs protocol, to ensure the security of the site (which is behind a firewall on a VPN).